 Industrial ecology is the study of the physical, chemical, and biological interactions and interrelationships both within and between industrial and ecological systems.
 My research helps to identify the energy flows through commercial industrial systems, such as those closely linked to agricultural.
 Using principles of industrial metabolism, we can identify the way these materials flow through an industrial system and are transformed or transferred, including the portion that is disposed of as 'waste'.

 For example, many retailers generate large volumes of organic waste as a function of their normal sales activity.
 A significant portion of this organic matter ends up in the municipal solid waste stream as "D & D" (damage and destroy).
 Green-waste diversion programs, such as the one developed for Costco Wholesale, have the potential to capture 100% of the organic waste, transport it away from the landfill to local composting facilities, where it is thermophilically composted and turned into a value added end product.

 - Remediation and restoration of northern Gulf of Mexico coastal ecosystems following the Deepwater Horizon event.
 In P. Somasundaran, P. Patra, K. Papadopoulos, R.S.
 Farinato (Eds.)
 Meeting Oil Spill Challenges.
 Hoboken, New Jersey, John Wiley & Sons.

 - Bioremediation for the Degradation of Petroleum Hydrocarbons in the Presence of Heavy Metals in Mangrove Sediments, 2016. Ícaro T. A. Moreira, Olívia M. C. Oliveira, Thomas Azwell, Jorge A. Triguis, Antonio F.S.
 Queiroz, Sérgio L. C. Ferreira, Maria C. L. F. Trindade, & Cintia M. S. Martins.
-Submitted for publication.
+CLEAN-Soil, Air, Water.
+Wiley.